Dr Muhammad Alqudah

 Biography

 Dr. Muhammad Alqudah (RN, MSN, Ph.D.) is a lecturer in nursing at the University of Newcastle (UON) - School of Nursing and Midwifery.
-Dr. Alqudah is also a registered nurse with more than 15 years of experience in clinical practice in Australia and overseas, he completed his Bachelor degree in Nursing in 1998 from Jordan, his Masters degree from Wollongong University-Australia October/2008, and was awarded his Ph.D. from Western Sydney University - School of Nursing and Midwifery in 2015.
+Dr. Alqudah is also a registered nurse with more than 20 years of experience in clinical practice in Australia and overseas; he completed his Bachelor's degree in Nursing in 1998 from Jordan, his Master's degree from Wollongong University Australia in October/2008, and was awarded his Ph.D. from Western Sydney University - School of Nursing and Midwifery in 2015.

-Muhammad is a former academic staff member in the School of Nursing and Midwifery - Western Sydney University for the period 02/2012 to 07/2016 where he was teaching undergraduate nursing courses.
-He currently teaches in undergraduate nursing programmes as well as supervising and supporting Ph.D. students at the University of Newcastle.
-Dr. Alqudah has considerable experience in teaching different subjects including- Evidence-Based Nursing, Research Methodology, Foundation for clinical practice, and Bioscience for nursing students.
+Muhammad is a former academic staff member in the School of Nursing and Midwifery - at Western Sydney University from 02/2012 to 07/2016, where he taught undergraduate nursing courses.
+He teaches in undergraduate nursing programs and supervises and supports Ph.D. students at the University of Newcastle.
+Dr. Alqudah has considerable experience in teaching different subjects, including- Evidence-Based Nursing, Research Methodology, Foundation for clinical practice, and Bioscience for nursing students.

-My Philosophy: I believe that education is the best tool to improve people's knowledge, change their attitude, believes, and increase their confidence.
-Having said that, presentation of any educational program is crucial, any educational material should be managed and demonstrated carefully for easy delivery, good understanding, and benefit to our population.
-As an academic staff and a lecture, I have the responsibility in recognizing our clients' intellectual levels, levels of health literacy, their interests and needs, and possible ways to attract their attention.
+My Philosophy: I believe that education is the best tool to improve people's knowledge, change their attitudes, believes, and increase their confidence.
+The presentation of any educational program is crucial; any educational material should be managed and demonstrated carefully for easy delivery, good understanding, and benefit to our population.
+As an academic staff and a lecturer, I have the responsibility in recognizing our clients' intellectual levels, levels of health literacy, their interests and needs, and possible ways to attract their attention.
 Education can make changes if it is delivered in the right way.

-Objectives: With my academic and clinical experience in Australia and Overseas; I will be aiming at developing health education programmes in different fields to suit most peopole with different educational and literacy levels.
+Objectives: With my academic and clinical experience in Australia and Overseas, I will aim to develop health education programs in different fields to suit most people with different educational and literacy levels.

 Area of interest